enatsek/Debian-Ubuntu/nginx.md

 }
 ```

-Enable the site and reload Nginx daemon
+Enable the site and reload Nginx:

 ```
 sudo nxensite srv1
 sudo systemctl reload nginx
 ```

-You will not be able to reach to the site at ```http://srv1.386387.xyz```, but if you run the following command on the server, it will retrieve the HTML:
+You won't be able to access `http://srv1.386387.xyz` from external systems, but running this command on the server will retrieve the HTML:

 ```
 curl 127.0.0.1
 ```

 ### 3.2.
-Only Accessible by 2 IPs
+Only Accessible by Specific IPs
-Only 2 given IPs will be able to access this site.

-These type of sites can be used to serve to only some selected persons.
+This site will only be accessible from two specified IP addresses.
+This configuration is useful for serving content to specific users or locations.

-Create a home for the site, a sample HTML, configure permissions and ownerships.
+Create the site directory and set permissions:

 ```
 sudo mkdir /var/www/srv2